 The test of time

 One of the things I love about building this chair is that inherent in the process is a respect for, and an understanding of, the qualities and characteristics of wood.
 This way of working wood almost always results in a chair that is well built and beautiful as well.
-There is nothing particularly difficult in making a joint that will stand the test of time — just careful attention at every stage of construction.
-I have been building chairs using this method for about 10 years and have never had a single joint failure.
+There is nothing particularly difficult in making a joint that will stand the test of time — just careful attention at every stage of building the chair.
+I have been building chairs using this method for about 15 years and have never had a single joint failure using these methods.

 Side Chair Build Series Links: